microsoft/Kusto-Query-Language/doc/tutorial.md

 ## Count rows

-Our example database has a table called `StormEvents`.
-To find out how large the table is, we'll pipe its content into an operator that simply counts the rows in the table.
+Our example database has a table called `StormEvents`. we want to find out how large the table is.
+So we'll pipe its content into an operator that counts the rows in the table.

 *Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.